binary-manu/arch-ansible/README.md

 run XFCE with the Numix theme.
 No greeter is installed by default: each user's `.xinitrc` is configured to launch XFCE when calling `startx`.

+The `xfce4-screensaver` package is ditched in favor of `xscreensaver`.
+By default, systems installed in VM's will have it disabled, since I would assume that the host already has a screensaver/lock.
+Bare metal installations, conversely, have it enabled by default to power off the screen after a few minutes.
+It is possible to override this behaviour: see the `xscreensaver` role section.

 A bunch of default utilities like a PDF reader or gvim a preinstalled.
 These are handled by the `utils` and `xutils` roles.